Food Addiction Treatment

 During treatment, you will learn to differentiate true hunger signals from cravings.
 You will also learn how to avoid high-stress situations that have previously led to excessive or unhealthy food intake.
 Ultimately, you will learn new ways to obtain pleasure from healthier sources, such as exercise or hobbies.1

 Nutritional counselors and healthcare providers can help walk you through these important life changes.
 They will help you develop a plan that will work for you and your lifestyle.
-Making changes are never easy, so follow up with your providers and create a support system that can help keep you accountable.
+Making changes is never easy, so follow up with your providers and create a support system that can help keep you accountable.
 Keeping a list of your goals in a visible place is also a handy technique to help keep you on track and motivated.

 The field of food addiction treatment is evolving, as is the science of understanding the causes, symptoms, and appropriate therapeutic interventions.
 But help is available for people suffering from food addictions.
 If you believe a food addiction is controlling your life, speak to your healthcare provider to find the best treatment plan for you and your lifestyle.